sc0v0ne/LearnAI/time_series/time_series_forecast.md

 # Time Series Forecasting

+## Terminology

+The article [14] is a detailed list of concepts related to time series forecasting and their explanations, along with packages for Python.

+A univariate time series data contains only one single time-dependent variable.

+A multivariate time series data consists of multiple time-dependent variables.

 ## Describing vs Predicting

 We have different goals depending on whether we are interested in understanding a dataset or making predictions.